 Cricket is widely regarded as one of the most complicated sports in the world.
 As you may expect, then, cricket betting is not always the easiest entity to understand – the basics are as follows.

 Cricket is played throughout the year; our winter will see England venture to the Southern Hemisphere to take advantage of temporarily sunnier climes.
-The English domestic game runs from early April to early September, and is the only domestic market featured by bookmakers such as Ladbrokes, Paddy Power and Bet365.
+The English domestic game runs from early April to early September, and is the only domestic market featured by the best cricket betting sites.

 Essentially, there are three types of cricket match, the longest of which is the traditional five-day Test match - these are generally the most competitive international games, with teams battling out over four "innings".

 In addition to Test matches, cricket betting enthusiasts can also enjoy shorter One Day games, as well as the relatively modern Twenty20 format.
 Whilst teams are expected to be calm and calculating throughout the length of a Test match, these shorter forms of the game encourage a more attacking style of play, with each side attempting to outscore the other over a fixed period of "overs" - the number of “overs” is set at 50 and 20 for One Day games and Twenty20 matches respectively.

 Bet £10, Get £40 in free bets when using a bet builder for your first bet on the EURO!
 Promo Code: GET40

 Bet £10 , Get £10*

 Open Account Offer - Up to £100 in Bet Credits for new customers at bet365